aseichter2007/ClipboardConqueror/readme.md

 //fast switch instruction sets //done
 //todo: group chain interacting so you can batch like |||@summary,@writer|//done, way cooler than that.

-//todo: openAI client, probably migrate a ton of logic out of textengine and into koboldinterface.js to make them interchangeable. //half I should implement it properly but it's such a mystery without keys.
+//todo: openAI client, probably migrate a ton of logic out of textengine and into koboldinterface.js to make them interchangeable. //half bugged SSL and I havent found the right answer to inform me what I am missing.

 //todo: keyboard binding to activate ai on last clip without prompt. //maybe paid, I don't want to make it too easy to do all the linkedin tests, and a ready line to copy is the same.//done, |||on| //multiplatform esc key reading is tricker than I expected.